Computing $k$-Bisimulations for Large Graphs: A Comparison and Efficiency Analysis: Related Work

-\paragraph{Quotient Summaries} Two common techniques can be distinguished in structural approaches.
-The first, producing quotient summaries, summarizes a graph~$G$ w.r.t.\@ an equivalence relation~${\sim} \subseteq V \times V$ defined on the vertices~$V$ of $G$~\cite{DBLP:journals/vldb/CebiricGKKMTZ19, DBLP:journals/corr/abs-2004-14794}.
-The resulting summary graph~$SG$ consists of vertices~$VS$, which correspond to the equivalence classes~$A$ of the equivalence relation~$\sim$.
-Tran \etal~\cite{DBLP:journals/tkde/TranLR13} construct a summary graph~$SG$ using $k$-bisimulation as the equivalence relation.
-Informally, $k$-bisimulation groups together vertices, that have an equivalent structural neighborhood up to distance~$k$.
-A more detailed definition of $k$-bisimulation is given in~\Cref{sec:bisim}.
-Tran \etal use the bisimulation-based summary graph to evaluate data partitioning and different query processing with $SG$ serving as index for the original graph~$G$.
-Another work that utilizes bisimulation to construct a summary graph is the tool ExpLOD~\cite{DBLP:conf/esws/KhatchadourianC10}.
-Here, the resulting summary graph~$SG$ finds a different application.
-The authors propose to use~$SG$ to understand and explore schemata of interlinked datasets.
-Hence, ExpLOD can help workers, who add or extract information to/from these datasets.
-Bisimulation is a popular concept for constructing structural graph summaries~\cite{DBLP:journals/tcs/BlumeRS21} and can be found in more works of that domain~\cite{DBLP:conf/icdt/MiloS99, DBLP:journals/pvldb/ConsensFKP15, DBLP:journals/vldb/GoasdoueGM20, DBLP:conf/cikm/LuoFHWB13}.
-However, there are also structural summarization approaches that determine vertex equivalence only based on local information~($k \le 1$).
-Campinas \etal~\cite{DBLP:conf/dexaw/CampinasPCDT12} construct a summary graph using equivalence based on outgoing edge labels and vertex labels.
-With the resulting equivalence classes (1)~\textit{Attribute-based Collections} and (2)~\textit{Class-based Collections}, the authors implement a query recommendation system for SPARQL,\footnote{\url{https://www.w3.org/TR/sparql11-overview/}} which facilitate working with heterogeneous datasets in general and especially in case the dataset's schema structure is unknown to the user.
-SchemEX~\cite{DBLP:journals/ws/KonrathGSS12} constructs a three-layered schema-level index for an RDF graph.
-The third layer groups vertices $v$ and~$v'$ that have the same labels and for every edge~$(v, w)$ with label~$p$ (and vice versa), there exists a respective $p$-labeled edge~$(v', w')$, with $w$ and $w'$ also having the same labels.
+\extended{There are also structural summarization approaches that determine vertex equivalence only based on local information~($k \le 1$).
+Campinas \etal~\cite{DBLP:conf/dexaw/CampinasPCDT12} construct summary graphs using equivalence based on outgoing edge labels and vertex labels.
+With the resulting equivalence classes, known as attribute-based collections and class-based collections, they implement a query recommendation system\extended{~for SPARQL,\footnote{\url{https://www.w3.org/TR/sparql11-overview/}}} that facilitates working with heterogeneous datasets in general, and especially when the schema structure is unknown.
+SchemEX~\cite{DBLP:journals/ws/KonrathGSS12} constructs a three-layered schema-level index for RDF graphs.
+The third layer groups vertices $v$ and~$v'$ that have the same labels and for every edge~$(v, w)$ with label~$p$, there exists a respective $p$-labeled edge~$(v', w')$, with $w$ and $w'$ also having the same labels (and vice versa).
 The resulting equivalence classes~$[v]_{\sim}$ are mapped to the sources containing their elements.
-This mapping can aid query evaluation, recommending related queries, and generally for finding relevant data sources~\cite{DBLP:conf/kcap/GottronSKP13}.
-Several other works construct structural summaries by considering a vertex's local neighborhood \cite{DBLP:conf/webi/BenedettiBP15, DBLP:conf/www/CiglanNH12, DBLP:conf/icde/NeumannM11, DBLP:conf/esws/SpahiuPPRM16}.
+This mapping can aid recommending related queries and generally for finding relevant data sources~\cite{DBLP:conf/kcap/GottronSKP13}.} \extended{Several other works construct structural summaries by considering a vertex's local neighborhood \cite{DBLP:conf/webi/BenedettiBP15,DBLP:conf/www/CiglanNH12,DBLP:conf/icde/NeumannM11,DBLP:conf/esws/SpahiuPPRM16}.}